qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 from the equator.
 But in the :guilabel:`continents` dataset, that same point is about :kbd:`33.9` degrees away from the equator.

-This is the same distance - but QGIS doesn't know that!
+This is the same distance - but QGIS doesn't know that.
 You haven't told it to reproject the data.
 So as far as it's concerned, the version of South Africa that we see in the :guilabel:`RSA` dataset has Cape Town at the correct distance of :kbd:`4 100 000` meters from the equator.
 But in the